kap14275819/Networking/README.md

 ### Network Comparison
 #### A network card is a device that is used to connect a computer to a computer network, to do this the card is able to exchange data using a suitable protocol to then gain a stable connection to the network.
 Wireless networks are networks that do not rely on any cabling but instead radio waves and is able to connect via Wi-Fi hotspots.
 Mobile or a cellular network is a network that is distributed through cells where each cell has a fixed transceiver or base station.

 #### A network card would be the only network that would require a wired input to connect, the way they connect it is through a coaxial or ethernet port, so in contrast with the other networks there is no form of wireless output for connecting to a network.
 But the difference between a wireless network is that it uses radio waves within the network whereas mobile devices require a dedicated control channel for transmitting digital information.
-So the comparison with mobile and in comparison to all three is that mobile phone can only use a mobile network, as mobiles manipulate the frequencies for better connection to the network.
+So, the comparison with mobile and in comparison, to all three is that mobile phone can only use a mobile network, as mobiles manipulate the frequencies for better connection to the network.

 ### Cabling Used
 #### Structured cabling is a system of cabling and hardware that allow comprehensive communications infrastructure.
 This is a main organised approach to a cable network and most of the elements of the network are done within the hardware, rather than using multiple cables.
 Network cables are a piece of hardware that are used for connecting one device to another and is used to transmit data between routers, computers, switches and storage networks.
 There are many different types of network cables, which have different ports that they connect to and cabling types.
 The most common types of cabling are: